 Join us for a panel discussion featuring members of the Nebraska community on how they use their global experiences right here in Nebraska/U.S. to be better in their academics, professional work and lives.
 Panelists include senior Ag Economics major & former IANR Student Diplomate Brock Vetick, Extension Educator Sandra Barrera Fuentes, CASNR Coordinator for Graduate Student Professional Development Jocelyn Gordon, and Southeast Community College Biology Instructor (and CASNR Ed Abroad Alumna) Sarah Spier.

-Featuring UNL ALEC faculty member Helen Fagan, 2021 Student Rural Fellows, and international guest and friend of Nebraska, Andreas Liebl on how rural challenges being faced around the world are often shared and can benefit from international cooperation.
+Featuring faculty, a 2021 Rural Fellow, and other friends of Nebraska on how rural challenges being faced around the world are often shared and can benefit from international cooperation.

 Join us in co-sponsored event with the International Student Advisory Board and several CASNR student organization members to discuss the challenges international students may face and what support and opportunities available.